leatham22/Friend-convenient-meetup/dev/README.md

 - Documentation of previous approaches
 - Potential code reuse if similar functionality is needed
 - Understanding the evolution of the codebase

+**See also**: The `original_Station_graph/` subdirectory contains more detailed documentation about the original graph building system.

 **Warning**: Scripts in this directory should not be used in the current workflow as they may be outdated or incompatible with the current data structure.